dfinity/motoko/doc/md/stable-regions.md

   // Returns `0xFFFF_FFFF_FFFF_FFFF` if remaining pages of physical stable memory insufficient. grow : (r : Region, new_pages : Nat64) -> (oldpages : Nat64);

-  loadNat8 : (r : Region, offset : Nat64) -> Nat8;
+  // read ("load") a byte from a region, by offset. loadNat8 : (r : Region, offset : Nat64) -> Nat8;

-  storeNat8 : (r : Region, offset : Nat64, value: Nat8) -> ();
+  // write ("store") a byte into a region, by offset. storeNat8 : (r : Region, offset : Nat64, value: Nat8) -> ();

   // ... and similar for Nat16, Nat32, Nat64,